hoangvvo/benzene/docs/pages/reference/handler.md

 ### The extra argument

-Unlike other libraries that [store environmental variables in a "context" object](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#middleware-specific-context-fields) for convenient accesses (such as in the GraphQL context factory function), **Benzene** avoids storing those that are not needed for the GraphQL execution to achieve the best performance.
+Unlike other libraries that [store middleware specific variables in a "context" object](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#middleware-specific-context-fields) for convenience, **Benzene** avoids storing those that are not needed for the GraphQL execution to achieve the best performance.

 Instead, the `extra` argument allows us to specify only what we need to store for later uses.
-For the best flexibility, though, we recommend avoid passing in environment-specific variables (like a Request object or a WebSocket instance).
+For the best flexibility, though, we recommend avoid passing in runtime/framework-specific variables (like a Request object or a WebSocket instance).

 ```js
 function onRequest(request) {